 Parents can apply for an adoption allowance from the Dutch Employee Insurance Agency (UWV)and receive 100% of their salary—set at a maximum of €4,660.59 gross monthly.

 The new regulation guarantees all parents at least nine weeks of paid parental leave.
-The government pays 50% of the parent’s wages—reimbursable if taken during the first 12 months after childbirth.
+The government pays 70% of the parent’s wages—reimbursable if taken during the first 12 months after childbirth.
+Parents are also guaranteed 17 weeks of unpaid parental leave, for a total of 26 weeks.

 Parents must meet the following conditions to claim parental leave in the Netherlands: